tum-pbs/pbdl-book/others-GANs.md

 ---
 name: GANs-tempoGAN-fig4
 ---
-F.l.t.r., time derivatives for: a spatial GAN (i.e. not time aware), a temporally supervised learning, a spatio-temporal GAN, and a reference solution.
+From left to right, time derivatives for: a spatial GAN (i.e. not time aware), a temporally supervised learning, a spatio-temporal GAN, and a reference solution.
 ```

 As can be seen, the GAN trained with spatio-temporal self-supervision (second from right) closely matches the reference solution on the far right.
 In this case the discriminator receives reference solutions over time (in the form of triplets), such that it can learn to judge whether the temporal evolution of a generated solution matches that of the reference.